 Important Messages: The Police Bank App Terms and Conditions, together with our Financial Services Guide, Schedule of Fees and Charges, Internet and Mobile Banking and BPAY Terms and Conditions, Visa Credit Card Terms and Conditions, and Access Methods Terms and Conditions govern your use of the Police Bank App.
-These documents are available at all Service Centres, upon request or online.
+These documents are available at all Branches, upon request or online.

 Please also ensure that you read about your liability for unauthorised transactions on the Police Bank App in the Access Methods Terms and Conditions.

 You acknowledge that by registering to use the Police Bank App, you are consenting to disclose your personal information to us to be held and used by us for the purposes in the Privacy Notice.